lilfolr/cits5503-book/Part1.md

 Your prompt should look something like this now:
 `(env) ubuntu@ip-172-1-1-1:~$`
-Showing you're in the virtual environment
+This shows that you are in the virtual environment
-1. Type `pip install boto3`
+Next, type `pip install boto3`

 ## Create AWS Access Key